furseiry/NoU-WPILib/README.md

 WPILib integration with NoU motor controller using ESP32
 ## Features
 - Full support for motors and servos.
-- Partial GPIO support.
+- Partial GPIO support (Write only).
 - Automatic reconnecting for minimum hassle.
-## Disclaimer
-- I do not know much about Windows so these instructions may not be 100% accurate.
-I'm working on this.
 ## Prerequisites
 - NoU2 library
   - Follow the instructions from AlfredoSystems [here](https://github.com/AlfredoSystems/Alfredo-NoU2).